 2- BrainPop Jr. US Symbols Video

-Now, we all know that I love BrainPOP, Jr!
+So, we all know that I love BrainPOP, Jr!
 This U.S. Symbols video has all the elements of a thorough lesson addition.
 The video, like all BrainPOP videos, helps students connect to the topic and is easy to understand.
 These videos will prompt student interaction and thinking!
 Annie and Moby always highlight and explain important vocabulary, too.

 3- Symbols of the United States (via Red Cat Reading on YouTube)

-RedCat Reading has helpful videos for your younger kiddos.
+Similarly, RedCat Reading has helpful videos for your younger kiddos.
 This video is more like an audiobook, that highlights the words as they read.
 Not only is this instructional, but will be easy for beginning readers to understand.
 The video covers U.S. Symbols and Landmarks with clear pictures.
 This video also explains key vocabulary and can be added to your virtual or hybrid instruction easily!

 4- Reading A to Z Read Aloud (via YouTube)

-Did you know that Reading A to Z has their own YouTube Channel?
+Did you know that Reading A to Z has its own YouTube Channel?
 Many of their texts have been converted to audiobooks for students to read for FREE!
 This Level G video is all about American Symbols.

 5- Use eBooks as an Instructional Video Alternative